London Coaches

-London Coaches was a former bus and coach operator operating open top tourist services in London and commuter services from Kent to London.
+London Coaches was a former bus and coach operator operating open top tourist services in London as well as commuter coach services from Kent to London.

 History

 London Coaches originated from the London Transport Tours and Charters division.
-In January 1986 London Transport revamped the division and formed the Original London Transport Sightseeing Tour brand, to operate a fleet of 50 modified open and closed topped AEC Routemaster buses, on sightseeing tours of London.
+In January 1986, London Transport revamped the division and formed the Original London Transport Sightseeing Tour brand, operating a fleet of 50 modified open and closed topped AEC Routemaster buses on sightseeing tours of London.

+Shortly following its creation, in March 1986, London Coaches partnered with West Midlands Travel's Central Coaches subsidiary to launch the 'London Liner' London to Birmingham joint express coach service, operated using a fleet of MCW Metroliner and Bova Futura coaches.
+A year later in March 1987, however, London Coaches pulled out from the partnership, leaving Central Coaches as the 'London Liner's sole operator.

-In April 1988 London Coaches commenced operating a service from New Ash Green, Kent to London following the collapse of Bexleyheath Transport.
-This resulted in some buses being outstationed at Kentish Bus' Dartford depot, this moved in 1989 to Northfleet.
+In April 1988, London Coaches commenced operating a service from New Ash Green, Kent to London following the collapse of Bexleyheath Transport.
+This resulted in some buses being outstationed at Kentish Bus' Dartford depot; this moved in 1989 to Northfleet.

-The business unit was based originally at Battersea garage, before moving to Wandsworth garage in October 1988.
+London Coaches was originally based at Battersea bus garage, before moving to Wandsworth bus garage in October 1988.
+London Coaches additionally had its own training business that operated from Wandsworth garage, offering PCV and HGV training.